travis-ci/dpl/CONTRIBUTING.md

 please still open a pull request, and talk to us.
 Any test is better than no test.

-## Testing dpl branches or forks on Travis CI
+## Testing Dpl Branches or Forks on Travis CI

 It is possible to test a new deployment provider or new functionality of dpl on Travis CI.
 In order to do so, add proper configuraiton on the `edge` key to